Expert Tips for Maintaining Your Concrete Driveway in Dry, Hot Conditions

 Water management may sound counterintuitive in a dry climate, but it is critical.
 Concrete needs moisture balance, not extremes.
 Sudden heavy watering on overheated concrete can cause thermal shock, which leads to cracking.

 Avoid spraying cold water on a hot driveway during peak temperatures.
 If cleaning or rinsing is necessary, do it early in the morning or later in the evening.
-Consistent drainage is also essential.
-Standing water may be rare, but when it occurs, it can penetrate cracks and weaken the slab over time.

 Address Small Cracks Immediately